 Greek honey is known for its high quality, sweet fragrance, and the heavenly taste.
 From spreading it over bread to adding it to tea, the Greek honey will not only take your dish to the next level but also offer innumerable health benefits.

 It comes in different varieties, depending on where the bees forage.
 Thyme honey is considered the best out of all the varieties.
-The reason why you should take some Greek honey back home is because these are denser and richer in aromatic substances when compared to honey available in other countries.
+You should take some Greek honey back home because these are denser and richer in aromatic substances compared to honey available in other countries.

 If you’re wondering what to shop for in Athens, here is another excellent Greek souvenir to take back home: a mati talisman.

 Mati means “eye” in Greek.
 According to Greek tradition, a mati talisman will guard you against bad luck and protect you from the envy of others.
 Evil eye jewelry is a huge part of the Mediterranean culture.
 You will find the peculiar blue evil eye in pendants, bracelets, and earrings in the jewelry stores all over the towns.

 Bouzouki is a popular Greek musical instrument that has a round body with a long neck and a fretted fingerboard.
 It was brought to Greece by Greek immigrants from Anatolia after the 1919-1922 war in Asia Minor.
 It is now an important part of modern pop Greek music and occupies an extraordinary place in the hearts of Greeks.

 If you are a music lover or have a music lover friend, Bouzouki is an excellent Greek souvenir to buy in Greece.
 If you are low on budget, there are miniature Bouzoukis available that are less expensive and lightweight.